CHOW-FM

-CHOW-FM is a Canadian radio station, which broadcasts a community radio format branded as Radio Boréale on 105.3 FM in Amos, Quebec.
+CHOW-FM is a Québécois radio station, which broadcasts a community radio format branded as Radio Boréale on 105.3 FM in Amos, Quebec.

 Licensed by the Canadian Radio-television and Telecommunications Commission in October 2007, the station was scheduled to launch in 2008, but it officially began broadcasting in 2009.
 CHOW is owned by Radio Boréale.

 The callsign CHOW was previously used by a radio station in Welland, Ontario from 1957 to 2005, now known as CIXL-FM.

 On October 29, 2009, CHOW received CRTC approval to increase transmitter power from 5,376 watts to 17,787 watts.

 The station is a member of the Association des radiodiffuseurs communautaires du Québec.